tldr-pages/tldr/pages/common/react-native.md

 `react-native run-android`

-- Build your application and start it on iOS simulator:
+- Build your application and start it on an iOS simulator:

 `react-native run-ios`